Pork Pot Roast

 - Roast for 3-5 hours, depending on the size and type of the pork.
 The roast is done when fork-tender, with an internal temperature of 203°F (95°C).

-- In a small bowl, mix 2 tbsp of cornstarch with 3 tbsp of water until smooth.
+- In a small bowl, mix the cornstarch and water until smooth.

-- Add this mixture to the liquid in the pot, along with 1 tsp kosher salt and ¼ tsp black pepper.
+- Add this mixture to the liquid in the pot, along with 1/4 teaspoon each of kosher salt and black pepper.

 - Slice or shred the pork roast, and serve with the vegetables and gravy.